edgelesssys/contrast/docs/docs/architecture/components/coordinator.md

 - _WorkloadOwnerKeyDigest_: The workload owner's public key digest.
 Used for authenticating subsequent manifest updates.
 - _SeedshareOwnerKeys_: public keys of seed share owners.
 Used to authenticate user recovery and permission to handle the secret seed.

+Setting a manifest where the `WorkloadOwnerKeyDigest` has been removed will render the deployment [immutable](../../howto/immutable-deployments.md).
+Doing the same for the `SeedshareOwnerKeys` field makes Coordinator recovery and workload secret recovery impossible.

 ## Manifest history

 The Coordinator uses Kubernetes `ConfigMap`s to store the manifest history and associated runtime policies.